Lacrymology/states/elasticsearch/doc/pillar.rst

 elasticsearch:https_allowed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-only used if elasticsearch:ssl is defined.
+Only used if elasticsearch:ssl is defined.

 List of CIDR format network where ES over HTTPS is allowed.

 destructive_absent